 If you are using an external payment solution, you'll need to enroll students into your Thinkific course after they make a purchase.
 You'll also need a way to manage enrollments in the case of a cancellation or failed payment.

 This article is only for course creators using a payment gateway that we do not have a direct integration with.
-If you prefer to use our built in payment integrations, check out Stripe and PayPal.
+Check out Thinkific Payments, Stripe, and Paypal for built-in payment solutions.

 In this article: